 Size allows all feature types but is best with numerical features given the continuous nature of the representation.
 Categorical features can also be used with Size, but for the viewer to be able to differentiate between them, the feature would need to contain very few unique values.
 Even in this case, the viewer will not know intuitively which size represents which categorical value.

-Size settings are found by switching to the Others tab on the Mapping panel:
+Size settings are found by clicking on the Size dimension icon in the Mapping panel:

 - Normalization – Numerical only, see Normalization